Home / Guides / Citation Guides / APA Format / Formatting an APA title page

 Dr. Ashana Lee

-*Note: This information should be centered on your title page, not aligned to the left as it appears here.
+*Note: This information should be centered on the title page, not aligned to the left as it appears here.

-There are also additional formatting concerns you should observe as you draft an APA format title page for your psychology paper:
+There are additional formatting concerns to observe when drafting an APA format title page for a psychology paper:

-- Note that the running head should be no more than 50 characters , including letters, spacing between words, and punctuation of your title in uppercase letters.
+• The running head should be no more than 50 characters , including letters, spacing between words, and punctuation.

-- The running head should be in all uppercase letters and should only include the title; it should not include the label "running head."
+• The running head should be in all uppercase letters and only include the title; it should not include the label "running head."

-The APA's guidelines are slightly different for papers intended for scholarly publication in a professional journal.
-In addition to the basic elements included in a basic title page, a professional paper should also include:
+The APA's guidelines are slightly different for papers intended for publication in professional psychology journals .
+In addition to the basic elements included in a title page, a professional paper should also include:

-- A running head : The running head should be a shortened version of the paper's title.
-It should appear on every page of the paper along with the page number.
+• A running head : The running head is a shortened version of the paper's title.
+It should appear on every page of the paper, along with the page number.

-- An author's note : This note should include the author's name, the symbol for the ORCID iD, the URL for the ORCID iD.
+• An author's note : This note includes the author's name, the symbol for the ORCID iD, and the URL for the ORCID iD.
 An ORCID iD is an alphanumeric code used to identify scientific and academic authors.
 If an author does not have an ORCID iD, their name should be omitted.

-- Disclosures and acknowledgments : In the third paragraph, list any acknowledgments and disclosures, including possible conflicts of interests and sources of financial support.
+• Disclosures and acknowledgments : In the third paragraph, list any acknowledgments and disclosures, including possible conflicts of interest and sources of financial support.

-- Contact information : The fourth paragraph of the author's note should include the author's contact information.
+• Contact information : In the fourth paragraph of the author's note, include the author's contact information.

 Author's Note, Disclosure, and Contact Info

 For an author's note, include the author's name followed by a link to their ORCID iD.
-The disclosure might be a simple sentence stating that you have no known conflict of interest to disclose.
+The disclosure might be a simple sentence stating that there are no known conflicts of interest to disclose.
 Next, state that correspondence concerning the article should be addressed to the individual listed, then provide the mailing address and email contact for that individual.

-- Does your title page contain a title, your name, your institutional affiliation, a running head (not required on title page if it's a student paper), and a page number?
+• Does the title page contain a title, the author's name and institutional affiliation, a running head (not required on a student paper), and a page number?

-- Is your title clear and specific, and does it accurately describe what your paper is about?
+• Is the title clear and specific, and does it accurately describe what the research paper is about?

-- Is your running head in uppercase format and no longer than 50 characters in length?
+• Is the running head in uppercase format and no longer than 50 characters in length?

-- Is the title, your name, and institutional affiliation centered on the page and double-spaced?
+• Is the title, author's name, and institutional affiliation centered on the page and double-spaced?

 American Psychological Association.
-Publication Manual of the American Psychological Association .
+Publication Manual of the American Psychological Association, Seventh Edition (2020) .

 American Psychological Association.
 Title page setup .
 APA Style.